henryjameslau/svelte-web-component/README.md

 Compilation happens with the command `vite build && vite -c vite.webcomponents.config.js build`

+## More components
+To create more components, add them to the `src/index.js` file as exports and then they are available to be used.

 ## Did you really need to do this?
 There was a way of using the old svelte template and rollup to generate standalone .js files but this version uses vite.
 See [phptuts](https://phptuts.github.io/svelte-docs/webcomponents/) or [logrocket](https://blog.logrocket.com/build-web-components-svelte/#building-your-web-components) for a walkthrough.